How the Problem Originates

 We design a 4-pronged approach for treating fungal nails that combines laser therapy with treating your shoes to destroy the fungus, using antifungal creams on the skin around your nails, and applying an antifungal sealant to the nails after a laser treatment.
 If the nails are in really poor shape, we can add our nail restoration after the third treatment, so you can have more attractive toes while the new, healthy nail grows out.

-We know our laser therapy plan works, because we designed it based on our own experience with difficult toenail fungus, and because we have helped many patients in the capital district who have come to Ottawa Foot Practice for help in treating fungal nails.
+We know our laser therapy plan works, because we designed it based on our own experience with difficult toenail fungus, and because we have helped many patients in the capital district who have come to Ottawa Foot Clinic for help in treating fungal nails.
 Dont wait any longer; the earlier treatment starts, the easier and quicker it is to get rid of your toenail fungus.
 Call our Ottawa, Ontario office today at (613) 595-9700 to set up an appointment, or schedule one through our website.